 I came across an interesting broker note today on the “Ten Attributes of Great Fundamental Investors”.
 This is not a typical one you read from brokers (though they occasionally have funny ones on the World Cup and the like), it’s far more a thought piece.

 The report starts with the history of the author’s career progression, which is not a boring read if you like financial history.
-The meat of the document, and what you of course are interested in chowing-down on, sets out the ten attributes which makes a fundamental investor great.
+The meat of the document, and what you, of course, are interested in chowing-down on, sets out the ten attributes which make a fundamental investor great.
 It draws on a lot of academic theory and if you are interested in new ways of thinking, it’s well worth your time.